scshitole/consul-testing4/README.md

 There are four workflows defined:

 **Register New Consul Service**
-  -  Put new service definitions to be registered in Consul in the /declarations/consul/register directory, commit and push to Github

-**Deregister Existing Consul Service**
+  -  Workflow uses the Consul command line interface(CLI) to register new services in Consul **Deregister Existing Consul Service**
-  - Put existing service definitions to be de-registered in Consul in the /declarations/consul/deregister directory, commit and push to Github

-**Register New AS3 Declaration**
+  -  Workflow uses the Consul command line interface(CLI) to de-register services in Consul **Register New AS3 Declaration**
-  - Put new AS3 declarations to be registered in BIG-IP in the /declarations/as3/register directory, commit and push to Github
+  - Workflow uses the F5 command line interface(CLI) to register new AS3 declarations on BIG-IP

 **Deregister Existing AS3 Declaration**
-  - Put empty AS3 declarations to be de-registered in BIG-IP in the /declarations/as3/deregister directory, commit and push to Github
+  Workflow uses the F5 command line interface(CLI) to de-register AS3 declarations from BIG-IP

 ## Test Github Actions workflows
 Github Action workflows are triggered by Github events.
 In the following examples, the workflows are triggered when updates are pushed from your local Git repo to your Github repo.
 You can use the provided examples to test registering and deregistering Consul services and AS3 declarations or use your own.